rtlabs-com/p-net/doc/profinet_basics.rst

 can be placed.
 A module can have subslots where submodules are placed.
 Each submodule have a number of channels (for example digital inputs).

+Each API has its own collection of slots.

 TODO Example

 * Module